ELuculent/FlatTemplate/README.md

 # Plans:
 - Add social integration
-- Add a config.php file to make editing more easier
+- Add a config.php file to make editing easier

 ## Download:
 - Download it from SpigotMC or MCSafe